 The Master of Public Health (MPH) degree, accredited by the Council on Education for Public Health (CEPH), is the choice for those public health professionals seeking to advance to management levels in the design, implementation, and administration of public health agencies.
 Our MPH was developed to train individuals who can provide service and leadership in community and public health.
 The two year program is designed for professionals who wish to expand their skills, knowledge and expertise, and for students who wish to build a career in public health.
 The foundation for the curriculum is the five core areas of public health: health status and determinants of health, public health statistics, epidemiology, environmental and occupational health, and health systems organization and delivery.

 Application to the MPH Program

-- Students are admitted for the Fall AND Winter quarters.
+- Students are admitted for the Fall quarter.

 - The application deadline for Fall 2019 is May 15, 2019 by 11:59pm PDT